 Unique News Summary

-• Next DA revision for Central Government employees might be 3%, possibly declared before Diwali, with DA at 55% of basic currently.
+- Next DA revision for Central Government employees might be 3%, possibly declared before Diwali, with DA at 53% of basic pay then.

 For the latest verified information and to calculate your expected salary under the 8th Pay Commission, visit our 8th CPC Calculator and main 8th CPC page.